nicoleka1/CarRentalProject/README.md

 >

 ## Execution
-> ***
+> To run our application the URL in Budibase must be changed.
+Start the codespace in CarRentalPorject and run the CarApplication.java.
+The port 8080 must be set to public.
+And the URL can be set as a stati variable in Budibase.

 ## Deployment to a PaaS
-> Deployment to Platform as a Service (PaaS) is optional but recommended for making the application backend accessible without server restarts and providing a unique, constantly available link.
+Deployment to Platform as a Service (PaaS) is optional but recommended for making the application backend accessible without server restarts and providing a unique, constantly available link.
 However, due to our very small team, we decided not to pursue PaaS deployment at this stage.

 ## Project Management
 > ***